-persistence of variance shocks are dictated by the magnitude of $\alpha_i$ and $\beta_i$ in equation (1b).
+The model error $\varepsilon_t$ is assumed IID(0,1) such that the implied conditional variance of returns is $\sigma_t^2$ .
+The conditional variance is modeled as following a GARCH process (1b).
+In the GARCH model the persistence of variance shocks are dictated by the magnitude of $\alpha_i$ and $\beta_i$ in equation (1b).
 Coefficients equal to zero implies a constant conditional variance.
 For a GARCH(1,1) model, where both squared residuals and conditional variance are lagged by one period, the half-life of a shock is $ln(0.5)/ln(\alpha_1 + \beta_1)$ .
 The closer $\alpha_1 + \beta_1$ is to unity the longer it takes for a shock to variance to be absorbed.

-For the weekly series the lag length of differences is set to three weeks, for the monthly series two months.
+For the weekly series the lag length of differences is set to three weeks; for the monthly series, two months.
 These are sufficient to eliminate significant serial correlation when evaluated by the Q-statistics.
-Experimentation show that GARCH parameters are robust to changes in different lag combinations.
+Experimentation shows that GARCH parameters are robust to changes in different lag combinations.
 For the variance process one period lags for both the squared error and variance is sufficient to account for ARCH effects and autocorrelation in squared residuals.
 The model is estimated by maximum likelihood.
-In addition we use variance targeting in the estimation such that the conditional variance implied by equation (1b) is consistent with the unconditional variance of the data (Mezrich and Engle, 1996).
-Estimation results for weekly and monthly prices are shown in table 2 below.
+In addition we use variance targeting in the estimation such that the conditional variance implied by Equation (1b) is consistent with the unconditional variance of the data (Mezrich & Engle, 1996).
+Estimation results for weekly and monthly prices are shown in Table 2.